Aarondio/aarondio/README.md

 # About Me:
 Hi, I'm Aaron Iliya Dikko, a full stack developer with a passion for creating dynamic and responsive web applications.
 My expertise lies in PHP, Laravel, JavaScript, React js,Vue js and Nuxt js.
 I also have experience with Livewire and Filament for building Laravel apps, and I use Tailwind CSS, Alpine JS, and Bootstrap for design.
+I'm a lover of design.

 ## 🌐 Socials: